Eli112358/Kerbal-Batch-Scripts/README.md

 # Kerbal-Batch-Scripts
-Some useful Batch scripts for Kerbal Space Program (WIP)
+Some useful Batch scripts for Kerbal Space Program

 ## Progress
 `KspDataCli` can load, display, modify and save data files<br>